-- 40. The Resolutions Session Chair will introduce each proposed resolution by indicating its number, title, the names of the mover and seconder, and the operative clause. - 41.
+- 41. The Resolutions Session Chair will introduce each proposed resolution by indicating its number, title, the names of the mover and seconder, and the operative clause. - 42.
 A mover may withdraw a proposed resolution when the resolution is introduced.
-In this event, the Resolutions Session Chair shall declare the resolution withdrawn and no further debate or comments will be allowed. - 42.
-Resolutions that are moved by the Board must be seconded from the floor by an Elected Representative of a Member. - 43.
-A spokesperson from the mover will then have up to two (2) minutes to speak to the resolution. - 44.
-Next, AUMA comments on member-moved resolutions may be presented by a Board Member. - 45.
-These comments must be approved in advance by the Board. - 46.
-The Resolutions Session Chair will then open debate by calling for a speaker in opposition, seeking clarification or proposing an amendment. - 47.
-Speakers will have a two (2) minute time limit and shall not speak more than once on any one question. - 48.
-If no one rises to speak in opposition, for clarification, or to propose an amendment to a resolution, the question will be immediately called.
+In this event, the Resolutions Session Chair shall declare the resolution withdrawn and no further debate or comments will be allowed. - 43.
+Resolutions that are moved by the Board must be seconded from the floor by an Elected Representative of a Member. - 44.
+A spokesperson from the mover will then have up to two (2) minutes to speak to the resolution. - 45.
+Next, ABmunis comments on member-moved resolutions may be presented by a Board Member. - 46.
+These comments must be approved in advance by the Board. - 47.
+The Resolutions Session Chair will then open debate by calling for a speaker in opposition, seeking clarification or proposing an amendment.

-- 49. As provided in the AUMA Bylaws, the persons entitled to speak to a resolution during the Resolutions Session are: - a.
-Elected Representatives in attendance whose municipalities are Regular Members of AUMA in good standing. - b.
-In the event a Regular Member is unable to be represented at the Resolutions Session by an Elected Representative, an official appointed by motion of the Council to represent it, if notice of such appointment is submitted in writing to AUMA's CEO at least three (3) days prior to the date of the Resolutions Session. - c.
-Upon a motion from the floor, or at the discretion of the Resolution Session Chair, a representative of an Associate Member as defined in AUMA's bylaws. - 50.
-No debate on accompanying background material and information for resolutions is allowed. - 51.
-When no opposing position speaker is available, the Resolutions Session Chair will declare the end of the debate and the spokesperson from the mover will be allowed one (1) minute for the closing of debate. - 52.
-Amendments, including "minor amendments" should be submitted in writing to the Resolutions Session Chair prior to the amendment being introduced, but verbal amendments will also be accepted from the floor. - 53.
-Amendments must be seconded from the floor or they do not proceed. - 54.
-Debate procedures for an amendment shall be the same as for a resolution as set out in Sections 43 to 51. - 55.
-The conflict of interest guidelines for council votes, as outlined in the Municipal Government Act, shall also apply to Convention resolution votes for all delegates.
-It is incumbent upon each delegate to adhere to these guidelines. - 56.
-Voting may, at the discretion of the Resolutions Session Chair, be by: - a. electronic device; - b. a show of hands of eligible voters; or - c. paper ballot. - 57.
-The number of votes necessary for any resolution to pass is a simple majority of votes cast for that resolution (50% plus one vote).
+- 48. Speakers will have a two (2) minute time limit and shall not speak more than once on any one question. - 49.
+If no one rises to speak in opposition, for clarification or to propose an amendment to a resolution, the question will be immediately called. - 50.
+As provided in the ABmunis Bylaws, the persons entitled to speak to a resolution during the Resolutions Session are: - a.
+Elected Representatives in attendance whose municipalities are Regular Members of ABmunis in good standing. - b.
+In the event a Regular Member is unable to be represented at the Resolutions Session by an Elected Representative, an official appointed by motion of the Council to represent it, if notice of such appointment is submitted in writing to ABmunis CEO at least three (3) days prior to the date of the Resolutions Session. - c.
+Upon a motion from the floor, or at the discretion of the Resolution Session Chair, a representative of an Associate Member as defined in ABmunis bylaws. - 51.
+No debate on accompanying background material and information for resolutions is allowed. - 52.
+When no opposing position speaker is available, the Resolutions Session Chair will declare the end of the debate and the spokesperson from the mover will be allowed one (1) minute for the closing of debate.